kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 ![alt text]({% link blog/images/parallel_siq_q/after_opt_active_process_sturct.png %} "Process struct after optimization when the optimization is active")

-When the parallel signal sending optimization is active, enqueuers do not need to acquire the signal queue lock anymore.
-Enqueuers are mapped to a slot in the buffer array by a simple hash function that is applied to the process ID (enqueuers without a process ID are currently mapped to the same slot).
-Before an enqueuer takes the signal queue lock of the receiving process, the enqueuer tries to enqueue in its buffer in the buffer array (if it exists).
-If the enqueue attempt succeeds, the enqueuer can continue without even touching the signal queue lock!
-The order of messages coming from the same entity is maintained because the same entity is always mapped to the same slot in the buffer array.
+When the parallel signal sending optimization is active, senders do not need to acquire the signal queue lock anymore.
+Senders are mapped to a slot in the buffer array by a simple hash function that is applied to the process ID (senders without a process ID are currently mapped to the same slot).
+Before an sender takes the signal queue lock of the receiving process, the sender tries to enqueue in its slot in the buffer array (if it exists).
+If the enqueue attempt succeeds, the sender can continue without even touching the signal queue lock!
+The order of signals coming from the same sender is maintained because the same sender is always mapped to the same slot in the buffer array.
 Now, you have probably got an idea of how the signal sending throughput can increase so much with the new optimization, as we saw in the benchmark figure presented